10 Best Laptops for Animation 2023 (For All VFX Software)

 Recommended Specs For 2D Animation

-Like I said before, most 2D Animation and Stop Motion animation don’t require anything special.
+Most 2D Animation and Stop Motion animation don’t require anything special.

 The only real hardware demanding part will be the post production process which requires something like a video editor that can put all the frames together and render the final product.